beeminder-capstone/Nectar-Frontend/README.md

      * Manual
      * Using Integration
  * View a Goal
- * Delete a Goal

-In addition, app notifications are supported, so the user has a choice between the Beeminder emails and regualar app notifications.

 ## Build
 The following instructions will enable you to download and compile the source into a working Android and/or iOS application: